-The Chargemaster is rather temperature sensitive.
-This is a minor complaint that we have in an otherwise wonderful piece of machinery.
-We would wish that RCBS had paid more attention to this minor, though noticeable, fault.
+The chargemaster is somewhat temperature sensitive.
+This is a minor complaint that we have in an otherwise fantastic piece of machinery.
+We would wish that RCBS had paid more attention to this minor, though noticeable fault.

 Here are a few factors to consider before heading over to purchase your powder measure.
 After all, your charges should not be having trouble during your shooting sessions!